Saiful Islam (chemist)

+Saiful is an atheist who refused the Order of the British Empire citing discomfort with the phrase "British Empire" and its link to colonialism.

+Biography

 Early life and education

 Saiful was born in 1963 in Karachi, Pakistan to ethnically Bengali parents.
 The family moved to London in 1964 and he grew up in Crouch End, north London.
 There he went to Stationers' Company's School, a state comprehensive.
 He received both a BSc degree in chemistry and a PhD (1988) from University College London, where he studied under Professor Richard Catlow.
 Subsequently, he held a postdoctoral fellowship at the Eastman Kodak laboratories in Rochester, New York, working on oxide superconductors.

-Career and Research
+Career and research

 Saiful returned to the UK in 1990 to become a lecturer, then reader, at the University of Surrey.
 In January 2006 he was appointed professor of Materials Chemistry at the University of Bath.

-His research interests lie in the field of clean energy materials, especially new materials for next generations of lithium batteries, solid-state batteries and perovskite solar cells.
 His group applies computational methods combined with structural techniques to study fundamental atomistic properties such as ion conduction, defect chemistry and surface structures.
+In January 2022, he joined the Department of Materials, University of Oxford as a professor of materials modelling.

-He has been a member of the editorial board of the Journal of Materials Chemistry, and sits on the advisory board of the RSC journal Energy and Environmental Science.
+Saiful has been a member of the editorial board of the Journal of Materials Chemistry, and sits on the advisory board of the RSC journal Energy and Environmental Science.
 He is Principal Investigator of the Faraday Institution's 'CATMAT' project on Next-generation Lithium-Ion Cathode Materials.

+Outreach and public engagement

-He presented the 2016 Royal Institution Christmas Lectures, entitled "Supercharged: Fuelling the Future" on the theme of energy, a commemorative lecture series for the BBC which celebrated 80 years since the Christmas Lectures were first broadcast on television in 1936.
+Saiful presented the 2016 Royal Institution Christmas Lectures, entitled "Supercharged: Fuelling the Future" on the theme of energy, a commemorative lecture series for the BBC which celebrated 80 years since the Christmas Lectures were first broadcast on television in 1936.
 The lectures were broadcast on BBC Four, and achieved over 3.5 million interactions through the BBC broadcasts and social media.
 Saiful was interviewed before these lectures for articles in The Guardian.
-A demonstration in these lectures led to a Guinness World Record for the highest voltage (1,275V) produced by a fruit battery using more than 1,000 lemons.
+A demonstration in these lectures led to a Guinness World Record for the highest voltage (1,275 Volts) produced by a fruit battery using more than 1,000 lemons.
+Saiful later broke that record in 2021 after using 2,923 lemons to produce 2,307.8 Volts.